Jedward

 John and Edward Grimes (born 16 October 1991), collectively known as Jedward, are Irish media personalities, entertainers, performers, and singers.
 They are identical twins who first appeared as John & Edward in the sixth series of The X Factor in 2009, generating a phenomenon of ironic popularity described as "the Jedward paradox".
 They were the seventh act eliminated and were managed by Louis Walsh, who was their mentor during The X Factor.

-Jedward released four studio albums: Planet Jedward (2010), Victory (2011), Young Love (2012), and Voice of a Rebel (2019).
+Jedward have released four studio albums: Planet Jedward (2010), Victory (2011), Young Love (2012), and Voice of a Rebel (2019).
 Their first two albums went double platinum in Ireland.
 They have released several singles, including "Under Pressure (Ice Ice Baby)", "Bad Behaviour", "Lipstick", with which they represented Ireland at the Eurovision Song Contest 2011 in Düsseldorf, and "Waterline", with which they represented Ireland at the Eurovision Song Contest 2012 in Baku.

 Jedward's television work includes starring in the documentary series Jedward: Let Loose (2010), presenting the children's series OMG!
 Jedward's Dream Factory (2011–2013) and Jedward's Big Adventure (2012–2014), and participating in the reality series Celebrity Big Brother 8 (2011), Celebrity Big Brother 19 (2017), in which they finished as runners-up, and Celebrity Coach Trip 4 (2019).
 Jedwards's combined net worth was estimated at €6m in September 2013, and they have been ranked as the fifth most financially successful former X Factor UK contestants.

 Early and personal life

 Identical twin brothers John and Edward Grimes were born in Dublin.
-John and Edward's first school was Scoil Bhríde National School in Rathangan.
+Their first school was Scoil Bhríde National School in Rathangan.
 They then attended King's Hospital School for four years before being moved to the Dublin Institute of Education.

 The twins competed in school talent shows during their school years and were inspired by Justin Timberlake, Britney Spears and the Backstreet Boys.
-They were also members of the Lucan Harriers Athletic Club and Dundrum South Dublin athletics club and have competed in several Irish athletic tournaments.
+They were members of the Lucan Harriers Athletic Club and Dundrum South Dublin athletics club and have competed in several Irish athletic tournaments.

 They briefly worked as games testers for Xbox 360 format holder Microsoft and support football clubs Newcastle United and Celtic.